-(f) SUBPOENAS.--For the purposes of conducting any hearing under this section, the Secretary may issue subpoenas for the attendance and testimony of witnesses and the production of relevant papers, books, and documents, and may administer oaths.
+(f) SUBPOENAS.-For the purposes of conducting any hearing under this section, the Secretary may issue subpoenas for the attendance and testimony of witnesses and the production of relevant papers, books, and documents, and may administer oaths.
 Witnesses summoned shall be paid the same fees and mileage that are paid to witnesses in the courts of the United States.
 In case of contempt or refusal to obey a subpoena served upon any person pursuant to this subsection, the district court of the United States for any district in which such person is found, resides, or transacts business, upon application by the United States and after notice to such person, shall have jurisdiction to issue an order requiring such person to appear and give testimony before the Secretary or to appear and produce documents before the Secretary, or both, and any failure to obey such order of the court may be punished by such court as a contempt thereof.

-(g) PERMIT SANCTIONS.--
+(g) PERMIT SANCTIONS.-

-(1) In any case in which (A) a vessel has been used in the commission of an act prohibited under section 307, (B) the owner or operator of a vessel or any other person who has been issued or has applied for a permit under this Act has acted in violation of section 307, (C) any amount in settlement of a civil forfeiture imposed on a vessel or other property, or any civil penalty or criminal fine imposed on a vessel or owner or operator of a vessel or any other person who has been issued or has applied for a permit under any marine resource law enforced by the Secretary has not been paid and is overdue, or (D) any payment required for observer services provided to or contracted by an owner or operator who has been issued a permit or applied for a permit under any marine resource law administered by the Secretary has not been paid and is overdue, administered by the Secretary has not been paid and is overdue administered by the Secretary has not been paid and is overdue.

-(i) revoke any permit issued with respect to such vessel or person, with or without prejudice to the issuance of subsequent permits;

-(ii) suspend such permit for a period of time considered by the Secretary to be appropriate;

-(iii) deny such permit; or

-(iv) impose additional conditions and restrictions on any permit issued to or applied for by such vessel or person under this Act and, with respect to foreign fishing vessels, on the approved application of the foreign nation involved and on any permit issued under that application.

-(2) In imposing a sanction under this subsection, the Secretary shall take into account--

-(A) the nature, circumstances, extent, and gravity of the prohibited acts for which the sanction is imposed; and to the prospective transferee the existence of any permit sanction that will be in effect or pending with respect to the vessel at the time of the transfer.

-(B) with respect to the violator, the degree of culpability, any history of prior offenses, and such other matters as justice may require.
+- (1) In any case in which (A) a vessel has been used in the commission of an act prohibited under section 307, (B) the owner or operator of a vessel or any other person who has been issued or has applied for a permit under this Act has acted in violation of section 307, (C) any amount in settlement of a civil forfeiture imposed on a vessel or other property, or any civil penalty or criminal fine imposed on a vessel or owner or operator of a vessel or any other person who has been issued or has applied for a permit under any marine resource law enforced by the Secretary has not been paid and is overdue, or (D) any payment required for observer services provided to or contracted by an owner or operator who has been issued a permit or applied for a permit under any marine resource law administered by the Secretary has not been paid and is overdue, the Secretary may- - (i) revoke any permit issued with respect to such vessel or person, with or without prejudice to the issuance of subsequent permits; - (ii) suspend such permit for a period of time considered by the Secretary to be appropriate; - (iii) deny such permit; or - (iv) impose additional conditions and restrictions on any permit issued to or applied for by such vessel or person under this Act and, with respect to foreign fishing vessels, on the approved application of the foreign nation involved and on any permit issued under that application. - (2) In imposing a sanction under this subsection, the Secretary shall take into account- - (A) the nature, circumstances, extent, and gravity of the prohibited acts for which the sanction is imposed; and - (B) with respect to the violator, the degree of culpability, any history of prior offenses, and such other matters as justice may require.